AlienKevin/wordshk_app/README.md

 - [ ] Cut off audio when switching audio or exiting page
 - [ ] Add Yale romanization support
 - [ ] Convert traditional characters in links of eng explanation to simplified
+- [ ] Convert traditional characters in result not found to simplified

 # Legal